ThomasVitale/cartographer-blueprints/README.md

 * `tekton-scan-image-template`: it provides a template to scan container images with Tekton and the configured vulnerability scanner.
 * `tekton-scan-source-template`: it provides a template to scan application source code with Tekton and the configured vulnerability scanner.

-* `grype-image-scanner-tekton-task`: a Tekton task using Grype to scan container images.
-* `grype-source-scanner-tekton-task`: a Tekton task using Grype to scan application source code.

-* `trivy-image-scanner-tekton-task`: a Tekton task using Trivy to scan container images.
-* `trivy-source-scanner-tekton-task`: a Tekton task using Trivy to scan application source code.

 ### Conventions (Cartographer)

 * `convention-template`: it applies configuration and best-practices to workloads at runtime by understanding the developer's intent, using Cartographer Conventions.